-As a woman in science I know that one of the biggest things that helped me to stay in science is my support system.
+As a woman in STEM, the biggest thing that helped me to stay in science is my support system.
 My support system includes: my faith, God, family and other women in STEM.
-I like when I see women in STEM do amazing things and I like to see girls get excited about STEM!
-If we want to increase the number of women in STEM we have to build a strong support system and start now!
+I like when I see women in STEM do amazing things and I like to see girls get excited about STEM.
+If we want to increase the number of women in STEM we have to build a strong support system and start now.

 Along with support comes mentoring.
-I am working on some mentoring posts for the future (stay tuned).
 Mentoring is a big part of empowering women in STEM.
 When I realized I wanted to become a scientist I did not have many science role models.
 The only role model I had when I was younger was my aunt, who is an electrical engineer.
-She was my biggest influence and is one of the reasons I am scientist today.
-Who was your mentor at a young age?
+She was my biggest influence and is one of the reasons I am a scientist today.

 3. Influence the Younger Generations:

 It is important that we work with the younger generations.
-Like the Whitney Houston song says, “I believe the [girls] children are the future… [for STEM] teach them well and let them lead the way”.
+Like the Whitney Houston song says, “I believe the children are the future… [for STEM] teach them well and let them lead the way”.
 If we want to see higher numbers of women in STEM we have to start influencing girls at an early age.
-Programs like the National Society of Black Engineers Summer Engineering Experience for Kids (NSBE SEEK) and Black Girls Code are amazing for influencing.
+Programs like the National Society of Black Engineers Summer Engineering Experience for Kids (NSBE SEEK) and Black Girls Code are amazing for capturing children’s STEM interests.

 4. Spread the Word:

 Tell everyone you know about STEM.
-STEM is so big and you pretty much can do anything with a STEM degree.
-Use your social media accounts to spread the word.
-If we don’t who will?
+You can do anything with a STEM degree.
+Use your social media #sciencetwitter and #scicomm accounts to spread the word.

 5. Continue to be Successful in Your STEM Career:

 When you win, we all win.
 A win for one woman in STEM is a win for all of us.
 Search Mademoiselle Scientist Spotlight to learn more information about women in STEM.
 These are all great female scientists that have paved the way.
-The more successful women girls see the more likely they will want to become a successful mademoiselle scientist.
+The more successful women girls see, the more likely they will want to become scientists.

 How will you empower women in STEM?
 Share below.